ConzorKingKong/conazon-users-and-auth/README.md

-# Ecommerce Users and Auth
+# Conazon Users and Auth

-This is the auth microservice for the ecommerce project.
+This is the users and auth microservice for the ecommerce project.
 This application uses [Google for an Oauth provider](https://developers.google.com/identity/protocols/oauth2) and [JSON Web Tokens](https://jwt.io/) (JWT) for authentication.

 ## Quickstart

 To test locally, setup a `.env` file in the root directory with the following variables:

-`JWTSECRET` - Secret for JWT REQUIRED
-`CLIENTID` - Client ID for Google Oauth REQUIRED `CLIENTSECRET` - Secret for Google Oauth REQUIRED `REDIRECTURL` - Redirect url for Google Oauth REQUIRED
+`JWTSECRET` - Secret for JWT REQUIRED - Must be the same across microservices `CLIENTID` - Client ID for Google Oauth REQUIRED `CLIENTSECRET` - Secret for Google Oauth REQUIRED `REDIRECTURL` - Redirect url for Google Oauth REQUIRED